 The amount of film production tax credit you may claim against tax due on this CIT-1 and the amount you may receive as a refund are subject to certain limitations governing the payment of film production tax credit claims.
-For details about these limitations and how they may impact the return, see the instructions for RPD-41228, Film due to you.
-This entry = (line 36 amount of overpayment to refund + line 37 tax credit to refund).
+For details about these limitations and how they may impact the return, see the instructions for RPD-41228, Film Production Tax Credit Claim Form.

+Line 39.
+Total refund of overpaid tax and refundable credit due to you.
+This entry = (line 37 amount of overpayment to refund + line 38 tax credit to refund).